mcwhopper63/WinnerPicker/README.md

 https://wpicker.netlify.app/

-React, JavaScript, CSS, HTML, Netlify
+Created with React, JavaScript, CSS, HTML, Netlify.

+This version is not a full stack app.
+Only the client side is built at this time.
+But stay tuned for more features 👊🏻

 1.  **Introduction**